 all but missing.
 Living a life of prayer has the

-this reason, most Christians never make it past the table of showbread in their walk with God.
+the Spirit, yet most Christians never make it past the table of showbread in their walk with God.
 Prayer makes

 doctorate in theology, but if we never discipline ourselves to pray, we will